Save Money and Time with our Florida Travel Tips

 For other coupon ideas visit the Chamber of Commerce of your destination city and don’t forget the lobby of your hotel.
 Some bargains can be found by asking desk clerks when checking into your hotel.

-Hotels, restaurants, entertainment venues and many parks have discounts for members of various groups.
+Hotels, restaurants, entertainment venues, and many theme parks have discounts for members of various groups.
 Check with any groups you belong to before leaving.
 You can even join Triple AAA and get more than the cost of joining in discounts off a hotel room!

 Peak season (and holiday) rates also apply to rental cars, major theme parks, airlines and family attractions.
 A trip for a family of four in March for a week may cost $7-8000, while the same trip could cost half that in September or October.